-Hello Relationship Warrior, welcome to week 5 of The Asshat Recovery Program online.
+Hello Relationship Warrior, welcome to week 5 of The Asshat Recovery Program.

 If this is your first visit and you want to start from the beginning CLICK HERE.

-This week I reveal the 4th Red Flag that you might be dating an Asshat and need to run for your life in order to find Real Love!
+This week, I reveal the 4th Red Flag you might be dating an Asshat and need to run for your life in order to find Real Love!

 While women are more than capable of being non-commital, mind-messing Asshats, because I’m a woman and, sadly, not gay, I will use the male pronouns (he, him) to refer to the Asshat.
 Just substitute “she” and “her” when applicable.

 RED FLAG #4

 He never wants to meet your Friends, Family and Avoids Making Plans; especially to important events where you will present yourself as a couple; like weddings, holidays or vacations.

 Once the honeymoon phase in the relationship is over, and the intense sexual bonding is complete, you find it almost impossible to get your boyfriend to commit to any kind of planned event.

 He makes lots of excuses about why he doesn’t want to go.